heavior/burningman-map-functions/README.md

 1) Man moves!
 So for the current year, get the latest GEO data. here is the old one that is used for debug: https://bm-innovate.s3.amazonaws.com/2023/2023%20BRC%20Measurements.pdf If you need data for the upcoming event, start with this page: https://innovate.burningman.org/apis-page/
-2) Map changes! plazas and central camp could have a different configuration this year, so make sure to check stuff
+2) Map changes! plazas and center camp could have a different configuration this year, so make sure to check stuff

 ## TODO:
 * Portals, greeters and airport are not rendered